Createdd/Writing/articles/CSandNET.md

 >In general, classes are used to model more complex behavior, or data that is intended to be modified after a class object is created.
 Structs are best suited for small data structures that contain primarily data that is not intended to be modified after the struct is created.

+#### Polymorphism, inheritance and encapsulation

+>Inheritance, together with encapsulation and polymorphism, is one of the three primary characteristics (or pillars) of object-oriented programming.

+Inheritance allows you to create new classes that reuse, extend, and modify the behavior that is defined in other classes.

+The object-oriented principle of Encapsulation helps avoid duplicate relationships between information, allowing you to hide internal state and abstract access to it though type members such as methods, properties, and indexers.
+> ▶️ Encapsulation helps you reduce coupling between objects and increases the maintainability of your code.

+Polymorphism allows you to invoke derived class methods through a base class reference during run-time.
+This is handy when you need to assign a group of objects to an array and then invoke each of their methods.

+Well that sounds super complicated?
+Check out this [amazing article](https://www.codeproject.com/Articles/602141/Polymorphism-in-NET), that explains it sooo well :)

+#### Operator Overloading
+> In an object oriented programming language like C#, operator overloading provides a much more natural way of implementing the operations on custom types.
+Suppose that we have a class created for Complex number and we want to perform all the arithmetic operations on this type.
+One way to do this is by having functions like Add, Subtract inside the class and have the functionality.
+Another way is to actually have the overloaded version of operators to act on this type.

+#### Interfaces